Multi-Factor Authentication (MFA) Enabled vs. Enforced

-Enabled Azure Multi-Factor Authentication by changing user states
+Enabled Azure Multi-Factor Authentication by Changing User States

 Enforced Azure Multi-Factor Authentication

-Enabling Azure Multi-Factor Authentication with a conditional access policy
+Enabling Azure Multi-Factor Authentication with a Conditional Access Policy

 This is a more flexible approach for requiring two-step verification.
 It only works for Azure MFA in the cloud, though, and conditional access is a paid feature of Azure Active Directory.
 You can create conditional access policies that apply to groups as well as individual users.
 High-risk groups can be given more restrictions than low-risk groups, or two-step verification can be required only for high-risk cloud apps and skipped for low-risk ones.

 Both options prompt users to register for Azure Multi-Factor Authentication the first time they sign in after the requirements turn on.
+For more documentation for Microsoft on Azure AD Multi-Factor Authentication, click here.

-How to get a report of users and their MFA status
+How to Get a Report of Users and Their MFA Status

 - From the Cayosoft Administrator console, click new Rule